 Don’t toss those empty toilet paper tubes!
 They’re the perfect frugal material for crafting.

 Take these toilet paper roll bunnies, for instance.
-They’re colorful, fun, and will look charming on your windowsill or on a table or mantle this Easter.
+They’re colorful and fun, and will look charming on your windowsill or on a table or mantle this Easter.

 Add some faux flowers in the tube for an extra spring touch.